krother/academis/posts/sicklecell.md

 ### 1.5 Retrieve and write multiple GenBank entries

 Retrieve entries for the gene sequences of the human globin family.
-Find appropriate keywords to limit the search to beta-globin and only complete coding sequences.  to a file.
+Find appropriate keywords to limit the search to beta-globin and only complete coding sequences.
+Write the full entries to a file.

 ### Optional tasks for fast programmers: